asolharo/MongoDB/README.md

 - Dynamic messages on the page for when a record is added or when there's no records at all.
 - Frontend visual adjustments for a nicer user interface
+- Make the website accesible straight from GitHub